applitools/JS-Virtual-Grid-Crawler/README.md

 ### Quickly collect screenshots of all your website pages and responsive viewports.

 # Disclaimer
 * This is a POC of using the Applitools Visual Grid and sitemap crawling a website.
-This is free for use, change/modify, and do whatever you please with it.
-This is crawler is **NOT SUPPORTED by Applitools** Support or Dev teams.
+This is free for use (with VG Subscription), change/modify, and do whatever you please with it.
+This is **NOT SUPPORTED by Applitools** Support or Dev teams.
 It's use at your own discretion and is not guaranteed to work in the future.

 ### To Install: